-- Morphine: this is the most abundant type of opiate found in opium poppy.
-Common brand names include Kadian and MS Contin.
+- Morphine: this is the most abundant type of opiate found in the opium poppy.
+Common brand names include Kadian and MSContin.

-- Codeine: while not as highly concentrated in opium poppy as morphine, codeine is still a widely used natural chemical for pain relief and for the creation of semi-synthetic opioids.
-It’s also found in cough suppressing medications.
+- Codeine: while not as highly concentrated in opium poppy as morphine, codeine is still a widely used natural chemical for pain relief and the creation of semi-synthetic opioids.
+Codeine is a common ingredient in cough suppressing medications.

-- Thebaine: this opiate is considered the most toxic, and isn’t used in its natural state.
-However, thebaine is used to create semi-synthetic opioids like oxycodone and hydrocodone.
+- Thebaine: this opiate is the most toxic because it’s modified from the natural state.
+Also, thebaine is an ingredient in semi-synthetic opioids like oxycodone and hydrocodone.

 - Heroin: this illicit drug is very similar to morphine and is actually derived from morphine and acetic anhydride.
-Heroin is also called diamorphine or diacetylmorphine.
+Other names for heroin are diamorphine or diacetylmorphine.

-- Oxycodone: it’s known by its more common brand names OxyContin and Percocet.
+- Oxycodone is known by its more common brand names OxyContin and Percocet.

-- Hydrocodone: best recognized by common brand names like Vicodin and Lortab.
+- Hydrocodone: best recognized by familiar brand names like Vicodin and Lortab.